nj homemy new jerseynj peoplenj businessnj governmentdepartments

 • New Jersey's Archaeological Resources from the Paleo-Indian Period to the Present: A Review of Research Problems and Survey Priorities

-Independent file review and research may be conducted at the Historic Preservation Office (HPO) on Tuesday, Wednesday or Thursday, between, 9:00 a.m. - 4:00 p.m. in half-day or whole-day increments.
+Independent file review and research may be conducted at the Historic Preservation Office (HPO) on Tuesday, Wednesday, or Thursday between 9:00 a.m. - 4:00 p.m. in half-day or whole-day increments.
 Our collection includes USGS quads with notations associated with the State and National Register of Historic Places, SR/NR nomination and opinions of eligibility files, cultural resource surveys, inventories and reports, as well as a small reference library.
-The HPO recommends that research be conducted by qualified archaeologists, architectural historians, landscape architects or other historic preservation professionals who have experience with the specialized, technical nature of the HPO reference materials, though anyone is welcome once trained in the use of our files.
+The HPO recommends that research be conducted by qualified archaeologists, architectural historians, landscape architects, or other historic preservation professionals who have experience with the specialized, technical nature of the HPO reference materials, though anyone is welcome once they have attended the required training.
 Space is limited, so please plan ahead.

-To schedule a file review appointment, please call
+and to schedule a file review appointment, please call:

 One-hour free introductory training sessions are provided by the HPO on the first Thursday of each month (see dates at left).
 Sessions commence at 10:00 a.m. in our large conference room and include handouts and a brief tour of the resources available.
 Following training, visitors are welcome to continue research that day until 4:00 p.m.
 Space is limited to ten participants.